soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "classes" : "soa-ui-cm-example soa-ui-cm-example2"
 })%>
 ```
-soa.cm.numberTextBoxFormRow
+soa.cm.numberTextBoxFormRow<br/>
-•   ‘numberTextBoxFormRow’ is a set of HTML objects that can contain a text input element, helper text, and a toolitp.
+* `numberTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a toolitp.
 It is enclosed in a paragraph.
 The field is required to be a number.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.numberTextBoxFormRow({
     "name" : "age",